Averaging Results with Theoretical Uncertainties: Summary of Algorithm

 However, we don't assume that we know the relative signs of $b_i$ and $b_j$.
 Hence, the off-diagonal $t_it_j$ term in Eqn.~\ref{Eqn:weightMatrixTry} could just as likely enter with a minus sign.
 We therefore use the weight matrix:

 If we do know the relative signs of the biases, for example because the theoretical uncertainties are correlated, then the off-diagonal terms in Eqn.~\ref{Eqn:weightMatrixTry} should be included, with the appropriate sign.
+If there are several contributions to the theoretical uncertainty, then each piece can be treated separately, if enough is known.
 When using the term ``correlated'' with theoretical uncertainties, it should be kept in mind that it does not necessarily have a statistical interpretation.

 Setting $d\chi^2/d\theta\big|_{\theta=\hat\theta} = 0$ gives the central value (``best'' estimate):

 The statistical uncertainty is

 Note that this reduces to